epfl-ada/ada-2023-project-laremontada61/README.md

 - Week 11:
   - Milestone: Processing pipeline of the textual reviews complete.
 Validation of the ranking augmentation process
 - Week 12:
-  - Creation of the website for datastories, brainstorm and validation of the visuqalization methods.
+  - Creation of the website for datastories, brainstorm and validation of the visualization methods.
 - Week 13:
   - Merging of the processing pipeline and the visualization methods and validation on a small portion of the dataset.
 - Week 14: